centreon/centreon-engine/doc/user/configuration/basics/main_configuration_file_options.rst

 in host names, service descriptions, or names of other object types.
 Centreon Engine will allow you to use most characters in object definitions, but I recommend not using the characters shown in the example above.
-Doing may give you problems in the web interface, notification commands, etc.
+Doing may result in security issues.

 =========== =============================================
 **Format**  illegal_object_name_chars=<chars...>